Jean Toomer: Cane

 During Toomer's time as principal of Sparta Agricultural and Industrial Institute in Georgia, he wrote stories, sketches, and poems drawn from his experience there.
 These formed the basis for Cane, his High Modernist novel published in 1923.
-Cane was well received by both Black and white critics.
-Cane was celebrated by well-known African-American critics and artists, including Claude McKay, Nella Larsen, Richard Wright, Langston Hughes, and Wallace Thurman.
+Cane was well received by both black and white critics.
+Cane was celebrated by well-known African-American critics and artists, including Claude McKay, Nella Larsen, Richard Wright, Langston Hughes and Wallace Thurman.

 Cane is structured in three parts.
-The first third of the book is devoted to the Black experience in the Southern farmland.
+The first third of the book is devoted to the black experience in the Southern farmland.
 The second part of Cane is more urban and concerned with Northern life.
 The conclusion of the work is a prose piece entitled "Kabnis."
-People would call Toomer's Cane a mysterious brand of Southern psychological realism that has been matched only in the best work of William Faulkner.
+Houston A. Baker Jr. would call Toomer's Cane a "mysterious brand of Southern psychological realism that has been matched only in the best work of William Faulkner".
 Toomer was the first poet to unite folk culture and the elite culture of the white avant-garde.

 The book was reissued in 1969, two years after Toomer's death.
-Cane has been assessed since the late 20th century as also an "analysis of class and caste", with "secrecy and miscegenation as major themes of the first section".
-He had conceived it as a short-story cycle, in which he explores the tragic intersection of female sexuality, Black manhood, and industrial modernization in the South.
+Cane has been assessed since the late 20th century as an "analysis of class and caste", with "secrecy and miscegenation as major themes of the first section".
+He had conceived it as a short-story cycle, in which he explores the tragic intersection of female sexuality, black manhood, and industrial modernization in the South.
 Toomer acknowledged the influence of Sherwood Anderson's Winesburg, Ohio (1919) as his model, in addition to other influential works of that period.
-He also appeared to have absorbed The Waste Land of T. S. Eliot and considered him to be one of the American group of writers he wanted to join, "artists and intellectuals who were engaged in renewing American society at its multi-cultural core."
+He also appeared to have absorbed The Waste Land of T. S. Eliot and considered him to be one of the American group of writers that he wanted to join, "artists and intellectuals who were engaged in renewing American society at its multi-cultural core."

 Many scholars have considered Cane to be Toomer's best work.
 Cane was hailed by critics and has been considered as an important work of both the Harlem Renaissance and Modernism.
 However, as previously stated, Toomer resisted racial classification and did not want to be marketed as a "Negro" writer.
 As he wrote to his publisher Horace Liveright, "My racial composition and my position in the world are realities that I alone may determine."
 Toomer found it more difficult to get published throughout the 1930s, the period of the Great Depression, as did many authors.